 Audrey Rose Herman

 I began my career practicing almost exclusively in litigated family court cases before expanding my practice to also include litigated divorce and mediated matters.
 I have represented parents, children, grandparents, and occasionally other family members or friends.
-My practice includes child custody and visitation, child support, abuse and neglect, family offense and juvenile delinquency proceedings.
+My practice includes divorce, child custody and visitation, child support, abuse and neglect, family offense and juvenile delinquency proceedings.

 Often, clients came to me feeling very lost in the court system.
 Many people do not understand the process, the timelines, or the legal standards being used to evaluate their case.
 Even those who had prior cases often did not understand the reasons for the past result.